 - Trade associations

-- Set a minimum age requirement (not more than 18 years) for potential applicants for a job
+- Set a minimum age requirement (up to 18 years) when recruiting

-- Offer a fixed-term contract to a person over the compulsory retirement age provided it is objectively justified
+- Offer a fixed-term contract to a person over the compulsory retirement age once it is objectively justified

 You can read or download a free guide to taking an employment equality case from the Community Law and Mediation (CLM) website.
 CLM also offers free legal information, advice and mediation services.

 Get more help